LinguaPhylo/linguaPhylo.github.io/about.markdown

 LPhyBEAST is a command-line program that takes an LPhy model specification, and some data and produces a BEAST 2 XML input file.
 It is therefore an alternative way to succinctly express and communicate BEAST analyses.

+## Open Source

+LinguaPhylo is an open source project.
+The source is hosted at https://github.com/LinguaPhylo/linguaPhylo